 Now that we have seen the factors that broadly affect the Redshift pricing lets look into some of the best practices that can be followed to keep the total cost of ownership down.

-- Redshift pricing is not the only component of the cost of running your ETL.
-Amazon charges for data transfer also and these charges can put a serious dent to your resources if not careful enough.
+- Data Transfer Charges: Amazon charges for data transfer also and these charges can put a serious dent to your resources if not careful enough.
 Data transfer charges are applicable for intra-region transfer and every transfer involving data movement from or to the locations outside AWS.
 It is best to keep all your deployment and data in one region as much as possible.
 That said this is not always practical and customers need to factor in data transfer cost while finalizing the budget

-- AWS ETL tools that will be used along with Redshift can also impact the total cost.
-In most cases, Redshift will be used with the AWS Data pipeline for data transfer.
+- Tools: In most cases, Redshift will be used with the AWS Data pipeline for data transfer.
 AWS data pipeline only works for AWS specific data sources and for external sources you may have to use other ETL tools which may also cost money.
 As a best practice, it is better to use a fuss-free ETL tool like Hevo Data for all your ETL data transfer rather than separate tools to deal with different sources.
 This can help save some budget and offer a clean solution.

-- AWS recommends customers to use data compression as much as possible.
+- Encoding Columns: AWS recommends customers to use data compression as much as possible.
 Encoding the columns can not only make a difference to space but also can improve performance.